 Ceiling fans can be a great help to your air conditioning.
 They can also work as a standalone cooling solution.
 It all has to do with manipulating the behavior of hot air and cold air.
 Hot air is less dense than cold air, so it rises to the top of the room while cold air sinks to the floor.
 You can take advantage of this behavior by using a ceiling fan.

 In the summer, when the air is warm, set your home’s ceiling fans to spin counterclockwise and as fast as possible.
 This forces hot air downward and cool air upward, preventing the cold air from pooling at the bottom of the room.
-This keeps the temperature in the room more consistent.
+This helps establish cool temperatures for sleeping during the summer.

 On warm days, ceiling fans can stand alone to keep your room cool.
 On hot days, they can help your air conditioner cool your home more efficiently.